 The Clinic represents two to four organizations each year on various issues.
 Issues are chosen for their capacity to offer Clinic students and fellows the best opportunity to get involved in the research, development and passage of legislation and regulations.
-The organizations and issues likely to be selected for 2013-2014 will be in the areas of civil rights and social justice.
+For the 2013-14 academic year, the Clinic’s clients are the National Women’s Law Center and Families Against Mandatory Minimums.

 As of the August start of the fellowship, fellows are required to be admitted to the Washington, D.C., bar, or be admitted to another bar with an application to waive into the D.C. bar pending.
 The degree of Master of Law in Advocacy is awarded to fellows who have successfully completed both the two-year program and a portfolio of legislative material developed during the fellowship.

-To apply for the fellowship, please submit a resume, law school transcript, writing sample, and cover letter setting forth your interest in the fellowship by April 30, 2013 for the 2013-15 fellowship.
-Materials should be directed to: Professor Judy Appelbaum, Interim Director, Federal Legislation & Administrative Clinic, Georgetown University Law Center, 600 New Jersey Ave, N.W., Room 340, Washington, D.C.
+To apply for the fellowship, please submit a resume, law school transcript, writing sample, and cover letter setting forth your interest in the fellowship by December 2, 2013 for the 2014-16 fellowship.
+Materials should be directed to: Professor Judy Appelbaum, Interim Director, Federal Legislation & Administrative Clinic, Georgetown Law, 600 New Jersey Ave, N.W., Room 340, Washington, D.C.
 20001-2095.
 Please send an electronic copy of all application materials to the Clinic's Executive Assistant, Loretta Moss, at Moss@law.georgetown.edu.